 In August 1980, the York County Child Abuse and Neglect Council became incorporated.
 Later in November, Marilyn Staples was hired to be the first Executive Director.

 The main focus has been to offer prevention and education based programs to children in local schools and community partnerships to promote the message that abuse is never their fault and to tell a trusted adult.
 Over the years, programming has expanded to offer parenting support and includes Nurturing Parenting and active parenting.
 Our school based programs include Baby Think It Over, Break the Silence, Project Prevention, Personal Body Safety and our newest: Project Empathy.

-The focus of the Council continues to be on prevention in the school systems across York County.
+The focus of the Council continues to be on prevention in the school systems across Southern Maine.
 Each year the Council reaches over 7,000 students and 3,500 individuals through community outreach programs and education.